VladLiteanu/1DT305-2022/README.md

 For this tutorial, we will use the following libraries: DHT sensor library by Adafruit, TM1637 Driver by AKJ, math.h, SPI.h, WiFiNINA, Wire.h, ArduinoHttpClient, ArduinoJson by Benoit Blanchon, MFRC522 by GithubCommunity, Arduino.h, and U8g2 by Oliver.

-Some of these are installed by default, and some need to be installed from the library manager.
+Some of the libraries are installed by default, and some need to be installed from the library manager.

 For uploading code to the boards, please follow the official documentation [here](https://support.arduino.cc/hc/en-us/articles/4733418441116-Upload-a-sketch-in-Arduino-IDE).